denysLytvyniuk/table_search_vs_aws_kendra_api_usage/readme.md

-# Comparison of Table Search and Amazon Kendra APIs
+# Comparison of Table Search and Amazon Kendra

 This project compares the effectiveness of **Table Search** and **Amazon Kendra** by querying an IMDb dataset.